standard-made/devops/qa-engineering/wiki/wiki-risk-assessment.md

 #### **Backlog**
 - **BACKLOG SUITE** - this is a query based test suite and will automatically pull in any Test Case tagged with **[@]_Automate** OR **[@]_Update**

-Below is a 6 MONTH timeline of all completed, current, and future UAT and automation efforts conducted by the Silvergate project team.
+Below is a 6 MONTH timeline of all completed, current, and future UAT and automation efforts conducted by the Standard project team.
 #### **Timeline**
 ::: mermaid
 gantt